SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/superid-webtools-maillink-pocket.md

 * Double-clicking the WebTools owl icon will sign the user directly in to the tenant.

+> [!NOTE]
-An invalid cached password will sometimes result in locking the user account.
+> An invalid cached password will sometimes result in locking the user account.

 ## With SuperID